 Special design consideration shall be taken to ensure that potential oxygen leakage cannot come into contact with hydrocarbon lubricants.
 When this cannot be assured, approved oxygen-compatible lubricants shall be used.
-Oxygen-compatible lubricants shall pass ASTM criteria [7].
+Oxygen-compatible lubricants shall pass an internationally recognized standard test, such as that of ASTM or BAM [6].
 If a purge gas system is used to prevent oxygen from contacting any nonoxygen-compatible lubricant, it shall be specifically designed and tested to verify that the lubricated equipment is adequately isolated from the oxygen-wetted area.